blogmywiki/microbit-video/README.md

 ![wiring photo](https://raw.githubusercontent.com/blogmywiki/microbit-video/main/images/wiring-photo.jpg)

 ## How to build it
 - Flash the HEX file to a V1 micro:bit.
-Unplug it from the computer and attach a battery pack*
+Unplug it from the computer and attach a battery pack (see below)
 - Connect GND pin on the micro:bit to the shield pin on the phono/RCA video plug.
 - Connect pin 1 on the micro:bit to the centre pin on the video plug.
 - Connect pin 0 to a 680 ohm resistor, and then to the centre pin.
 - Connect the plug to the composite video input of a TV and select the relevant AV input.
 You should see two boxes, one empty, one filled, some text and a counter.

-* for some reason this worked for me much better with the micro:bit powered off batteries.
+For some reason this worked for me much better with the micro:bit powered off batteries.
 If I powered it off the TV's USB socket or a mains socket on the same earth ring as the TV, the contrast was very poor.
 I expect an improvement to the circuit would fix that, grateful for suggestions.

 ![wiring diagram](https://raw.githubusercontent.com/blogmywiki/microbit-video/main/images/wiring-diagram-white.png)